James Taylor: 1997–2008: Hourglass, October Road, Christmas albums and Covers

 In 1997, after six years since his last studio album, Taylor released Hourglass, an introspective album that gave him the best critical reviews in almost twenty years.
 The album had much of its focus on Taylor's troubled past and family.
 "Jump Up Behind Me" paid tribute to his father's rescue of him after The Flying Machine days, and the long drive from New York City back to his home in Chapel Hill.
 "Enough To Be on Your Way" was inspired by the alcoholism-related death of his brother Alex earlier in the decade.
 The themes were also inspired by Taylor and Walker's divorce, which took place in 1996.
 Rolling Stone Magazine found that "one of the themes of this record is disbelief", while Taylor told the magazine that it was "spirituals for agnostics".
 Critics embraced the dark themes on the album, and Hourglass was a commercial success, reaching on the Billboard 200 (Taylor's first Top 10 album in sixteen years) and also provided a big adult contemporary hit on "Little More Time With You".
 The album also gave Taylor his first Grammy since JT, when he was honored with Best Pop Album in 1998.
+A concert in New York City at the start of the 1998 summer tour in support of the album was aired live on PBS before being released on DVD and VHS in the fall of 1998.

 Flanked by two greatest hit releases, Taylor's Platinum-certified October Road appeared in 2002 to a receptive audience.
 It featured a number of quiet instrumental accompaniments and passages.
 Overall, it found Taylor in a more peaceful frame of mind; rather than facing a crisis now, Taylor said in an interview that "I thought I'd passed the midpoint of my life when I was 17."
 The album appeared in two versions, a single-disc version and a "limited edition" two-disc version which contained three extra songs including a duet with Mark Knopfler, "Sailing to Philadelphia", which also appeared on Knopfler's album by the same name.
 Also in 2002, Taylor teamed with bluegrass musician Alison Krauss in singing "The Boxer" at the Kennedy Center Honors Tribute to Paul Simon.
 They later recorded the Louvin Brothers duet, "How's the World Treating You?"
 In 2004, after he chose not to renew his record contract with Columbia/Sony, he released James Taylor: A Christmas Album with distribution through Hallmark Cards.